 The noise from higher ISO settings can be corrected to a certain point in Lightroom during post processing.
 But at some point the images can become so filled with noise as to be unusable.

-One of my preferences for processing low light shots is black and white.
-I think the black and white image is accented by the noise levels produced by higher ISO settings.
+One of our preferences for processing low light shots is black and white.
+We think the black and white image is accented by the noise levels produced by higher ISO settings.

 In processing low light or night images this way the ISO noise provides an appealing gritty texture.

 Use a Tripod for Low ISO Settings

 A tripod is essential to steady your camera and reduce shake.
 When you are taking photos in low light situations, you don’t want to add additional noise.

 If you hand hold the camera in low light, it’s likely the shot will be blurry.
 Shaking equals blurring.

 With a tripod, the shutter can stay open as long as needed.
 As long the camera remains still, the picture won’t be blurry.

 Now that you know how ISO works and how to manipulate it, you can start experimenting with your settings!
 As the saying goes, “practice makes perfect,” so don’t be afraid to start experimenting and testing out different settings.

 With a little bit of practice and experimentation, you can quickly master the art of adjusting the ISO to capture stunning images!